Proactive Health Informatics

 Faculty in this area include:

-Shaowen Bardzell, Jeffrey Bardzell, L. Jean Camp, Kay Connelly, Nathan Ensmenger, Allison Fish, Raquel Hill, Gopinaath Kannabiran, Leslie Liu, Joanne Luciano, Paul Macklin, Sriraam Natarajan, Selma Sabanovic, Patrick Shih, Katie Siek
+Jeffrey Bardzell, Shaowen Bardzell, L. Jean Camp, James Clawson, Kay Connelly, Nathan Ensmenger, Allison Fish, Raquel Hill, Gopinaath Kannabiran, Leslie Liu, Joanne Luciano, Paul Macklin, Sriraam Natarajan, Selma Sabanovic, Patrick Shih, Katie Siek